adamdehaven/change-git-author/README.md

 Allows the script to run successfully in a non-interactive shell (assuming all required flags are set), bypassing the confirmation prompt.

+If you do not to pass a value to the `--remote` flag when using `--force`, the default remote will be used.

+> **WARNING**
+>
+> By passing the `--force` flag (along with all other required flags), **there is no turning back**. > Once you start the script, the process will start and can severely damage your repository if used incorrectly.

 ### git-dir

 - Usage: `-d`, `--git-dir`